SpenceKonde/DxCore/megaavr/libraries/Logic/README.md

 ### clocksource
-Variable to set the clock source for the logic block; this is used for the synchronizer and filter only (otherwise, the logic blocks are asynchronous - and shockingly fast.
-You can rig them up so that they oscillate, and with the most direct approaches).
+Property to set the clock source for the logic block; this is used for the synchronizer and filter only (otherwise, the logic blocks are asynchronous - and shockingly fast.
+You can rig them up so that they oscillate, and with the most direct approaches, it can reach upwards of 100 MHz!).
 Note that 32kHz-derived and unprescaled clock options are not available on 0-series and 1-series parts; keep this in mind if backwards portability is important.
 If sequential logic is used, it is clocked from the clock source used by the even-numbered logic block, if it uses a clock.
 Accepted values:
 ```c++
 clocksource::clk_per;      // Clock from the peripheral clock (ie, system clock)